jdefez/laravel-csv/README.md

 ### Fixing enconding

-For this feature to work, you need to provide a list of encodings that will be used to detect the current encoding.
-By default the Reader uses:
+For this feature to work, you need to provide a list of expected encodings.
-`['ISO-8859-15', 'ISO-8859-1']`
+They will be used to detect the current line encoding and if it has to be fixed.
+By default the Reader uses: `['ISO-8859-15', 'ISO-8859-1']`

 ```php